B1gF1s4/TLD-Twitch-Integration/RedeemsForRelease.md

 ### TTI Status: Help
 - changes specified meter to settings help value
-- possible userInput: cold, fatigue, thirst, hunger
+- possible userInput: cold, fatigue, thirst, hunger (this is also the order of fallback when disabled)
 - configurable value in settings
 - can be enabled / disabled individually in settings

 ### TTI Status: Harm
 - changes specified meter to settings harm value
-- possible userInput: cold, fatigue, thirst, hunger
+- possible userInput: cold, fatigue, thirst, hunger (this is also the order of fallback when disabled)
 - configurable value in settings
 - can be enabled / disabled individually in settings

 ### TTI Status: Afflictions
-- gives specified affliction
+- gives a random affliction
-- possibe userInputs: foodpoisoning, dysentery, cabinfever, parasites
+- possibe outcomes: foodpoisoning, dysentery, cabinfever, parasites, hypothermia
 - can be enabled / disabled individually in settings

 ### TTI Status: Bleeding